alice-doc/alice-analysis-tutorial/analysis/streamer.md

                       Float_t       *fClosestDistance;   //[fNvertex]
 ```
 All this is explained in **detail** in 11.3 of the ROOT documentation https://root.cern.ch/root/htmldoc/guides/users-guide/ROOTUsersGuide.html

+{% callout "Streamers and doxygen" %}
+In the second subsection of this tutorial, you saw that the streamer directives looked a bit different.
+This is, because we sometimes use member comments in header files for yet **another** purpose: creating automatic code documentation with Doxygen.
+Doxygen is a way of documenting your code inside the source code itself, by factoring special comments that will be ignored by the C++ compiler.

+Doxygen uses both //!< and ///< to introduce a data member comment.
+Until ROOT 5, this allowed using //!< for indicating a transient data member.
+ROOT 6 abruptly broke this compatibility and //!< does not mean transient anymore: we are now forced to use //!<! for introducing a Doxygen comment interpreted as transient in both ROOT 5 and ROOT 6.

+For more information, see [https://dberzano.github.io/alice/doxygen/](https://dberzano.github.io/alice/doxygen/)
 {% endcallout %}

 # Pitfalls